 For students who are exploring and/or identify as transgender, gender fluid, and gender nonconforming in their identity and expression.
 Issues to be addressed include: challenges coming out to oneself and others, negotiating gendered environments, establishing identity-affirming relationships, coping with minority stress and gender binary norms, accessing health and social services supportive of transgender people, addressing issues related to the transitioning process and adjustment to a new social identity.

-Support and skill-building for lesbian and bisexual women.
-The group will address issues unique to lesbian and bisexual women, as well as more general concerns.
+Support and skill-building for lesbian, bisexual, and non-binary people.
+The group will address issues unique to lesbian, bisexual and non-binary people, as well as more general concerns.
 Objectives of the group include developing better communication and relationship skills, improving self esteem, increasing social support, and defining a comfortable level of self-community connection.

 Black and Bruin